appveyor/website/src/docs/server/index.md

     choco install appveyor-server

-Once AppVeyor service is started, open `http://localhost:8050` in your browser to continue AppVeyor setup.
+Once the Chocolatey package installation completes, the AppVeyor Web interface will be opened in a new browser window to continue with AppVeyor configuration.

 #### Manual Installation